Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-2-Groups/README.md

 </details>

-Follow the steps below to manually register and configure your application on Azure AD.
+Follow the steps below to manually walk through the steps to register and configure the applications in the Azure portal.

-#### Choose the Azure AD tenant where you want to create your applications
+### Choose the Azure AD tenant where you want to create your applications

 As a first step you'll need to:

 1. Sign in to the [Azure portal](https://portal.azure.com).
-1. If your account is present in more than one Azure AD tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory**.
+1. If your account is present in more than one Azure AD tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory** to change your portal session to the desired Azure AD tenant.

 #### Register the web app (WebApp-GroupClaims)